UmakanthOS/oscon2018Labs/AzureBlockChain/Blockchain on Azure.md

 - [Exercise 2: Create a wallet](#Exercise2)
 - [Exercise 3: Delete the Ethereum network](#Exercise3)

-Estimated time to complete this lab: **20** minutes.
+Estimated time to complete this lab: **20-25** minutes.

 <a name="Exercise1"></a>
 ## Exercise 1: Create a blockchain on Azure ##

 In this exercise, you will use the Azure Portal to deploy an Ethereum Blockchain network in the cloud.
 [Ethereum](https://www.ethereum.org/) is a platform for running decentralized applications that rely on smart contracts, and it is offered as a service in Azure.
 For a great introduction to Ethereum, its history, and its uses, see [What is Ethereum?
 A Step-by-Step Beginners Guide](https://blockgeeks.com/guides/ethereum/).

 1. Open a web-browser inside the virtual desktop on the left and navigate to the [Azure Portal](https://portal.azure.com).
-Please use the Azure credentials provided at the beginning of this guide.
-While the Blockchain resource for this exercise typically takes around 15minutes to deploy, it may take as long as 20-25minutes.
+Please use the Azure credentials provided at the beginning of this guide. **While the Blockchain resource for this exercise typically takes around 15minutes to deploy, it may take as long as 20-25minutes.**

 1. In the portal, click **+ Create a resource**, followed by **Blockchain** and **Ethereum Proof-of-Work Consortium**.